adrjanpl/sql-itjobs-poland-analysis/README.md

 ## About The Project
 To combine my job search with my passion for data I decided to build this project and answer some questions about IT jobs market in Poland (and more).

-While the underlying database is relatively simple, it serves a very practical purpose: answering real-world questions I had about the current landscape of the Polish IT job market.
-By analyzing recent job postings, I wanted to discover which technologies are worth learning, how salaries differ based on the contract type, and where the most lucrative opportunities are located.
+While the underlying database is pretty simple, it serves a practical purpose of answering real-world questions I had about the current landscape of the Polish IT job market.
+By analyzing recent job postings I wanted to discover which technologies are worth learning, how salaries differ based on the contract type, or where the most lucrative opportunities are located.

 ## Built With
 * **Database:** PostgreSQL